 As indicated in General Recommendation 37 on the gender-related dimensions of disaster risk reduction in the context of climate change, environmental concerns such as climate change pose barriers to indigenous women’s and girls’ rights to a clean, healthy, and sustainable environment; access to food and water security; and their cultural survival and integrity.
 Moreover, the Committee expresses concern over the triple planetary crisis, including pollution, loss of biodiversity, and climate change.
 Environmental harm, biodiversity loss, and ecological degradation have a particularly detrimental impact on indigenous women and girls.
 The lack of state action to prevent foreseeable environmental harm, and adapt to and mitigate climate change constitutes discrimination against indigenous women and girls.
 Moreover, states should take into consideration indigenous environmental knowledge to preserve biodiversity and a clean, healthy, and sustainable environment, as key to the respect of all human rights of indigenous women and their culture.

+State targets for climate change adaptation and mitigation should not be at the cost of compromising on the rights and security of indigenous women and girls.
+For example, transition minerals, solar and renewable projects and afforestation, REDD+ and eco-systems conservation and restoration projects are evicting indigenous communities in violation of UNDRIP and gender equality principles of CEDAW.
+These projects are not only physically evicting indigenous peoples from their lands and territories, but destroying the biodiversity and indigenous women’s knowledge and access to this biodiversity by replacing them with commercial, monocultural forms of forestry, agro-forestry and corporate farming models by handing over indigenous peoples lands to private entities

 The Committee acknowledges that indigenous women and girls have suffered and continue to suffer from forced assimilation policies and other large-scale human rights violations, which may in certain instances amount to genocide.
+These includes state-sponsored demographic engineering, eviction and resettlement policies and among others that creates pressure on already limited land, resources and services in indigenous territories with disproportionate impacts to indigenous women and girls.
 It is critical for States parties to address the consequences of historic injustices and to provide support and reparations to the affected communities as part of reconciliation and the process of building societies free from discrimination against indigenous women and girls.

 Legal Framework